 Empowering Women and Girls

-Supporting maternal, newborn and child health through infrastructure and education impacts female empowerment.
+Supporting maternal, newborn, and child health through infrastructure and education impacts female empowerment.
 With greater trust in health services and improved knowledge of the choices available, women and girls can better address their health concerns, especially ones related to childbirth and childcare.
 To measure the project’s impact on female empowerment, women were asked whether they would decide to seek medical care on their own or jointly with a partner/husband (as opposed to at the sole discretion of their partner).
 Baseline figures found that 23% of adolescent women and 48% of adult women would do so.
 After , those statistics rose to 59% and 61% respectively.

 Improving Hygiene

 Good handwashing practices make up the bedrock of strong healthcare services.
 Because of this, hygiene promotion was one of the top priorities of .
 Twelve villages took part in a campaign that educated community members on key hygiene behaviors.
 The training focused on behavioral change and the value of handwashing and latrine use, as well as creating a greater understanding of WASH-related diseases and the safe water chain.
-The program reached 729,093 individuals and was created and executed in collaboration with the local communities, ensuring sustainable and long-lasting success.
+The program reached 729,093 individuals and was created and executed in collaboration with the local communities, ensuring sustainable and lasting success.
 Synthesizing this training with access to material hygiene resources like soap and water is a pillar of WaterAid’s programming.

 WaterAid in Tanzania

 Nearly half of the population in Tanzania have no clean water, and less than a quarter have a decent toilet.
-However, the Tanzanian Government has ambitious goals to deliver clean water and toilets to a significant portion of its population. complements Government initiatives and WaterAid’s other programming in Tanzania building toilet blocks in schools, encouraging higher enrollment, and ensuring that girls can manage their periods safely and privately.
-Learn more about WaterAid's work in Tanzania on the WaterAid Tanzania website
+However, the Tanzanian Government has ambitious goals to deliver clean water and toilets to a significant portion of its population. complemented Government initiatives and WaterAid’s other programming in Tanzania building toilet blocks in schools, encouraging higher enrollment, and ensuring that girls can manage their periods safely and privately.
+Learn more about WaterAid's work in Tanzania on the WaterAid Tanzania's website